Series fiction: Reception

 Critical appraisal of the series can wane over time; where a first book may receive critical praise, later installments, despite strong sales, may be simply summarized or just listed in catalogues.
 Longer series are sometimes perceived as mass-produced works of inferior quality; this is in particular common, and sometimes justified, for authors that produce numerous installments a year, and where editing is of low-quality.
 Series directed at young audiences, as well as series belonging to the romance genre, tend to have the weakest reputation, due to the volume of production and formulaic plots.
 Series targeted at teenage girls have also been a target of criticism, due to their common focus on activities such as "frenzied shopping, gossiping, partying, and sexual encounters", and portrayal of beauty and wealth as most important and desirable qualities.
 Series based on television and film franchises (tie-ins) also have a poor reputation among critics.

-Nonetheless, even series that suffer from lack of critical acclaim and formulaic repetition can be long running, commercially successful and have a dedicated fanbase.

-Expected familiarity with the setting, character and author style has in fact been identified as part of the appeal of series fiction.
+Nonetheless, series without critical acclaim and repetition could be long running, and have a significant fanbase.
+Expected familiarity with the setting, character, and author style has in fact been identified as part of the appeal of series fiction.